PavelGalik/MM/README.md

-These codes were used for the diploma thesis that dealt with multiple myeloma segmentation in the whole-body CT data
+These codes were used for the diploma thesis that dealt with multiple myeloma segmentation in the whole-body CT data.
+The trained models are available at:

 MATLAB: